morbitz/razorenhanced.github.io/doc/tutorials/VSCode-autocomplete-setup.md

 from AutoComplete import *
 ```

-## 13. I was able to add the …\RazorEnh\Scripts folder to the VSC Explorer by using File>Open Folder.
+## 13. I was able to add the …\RazorEnhanced\Scripts folder to the VSC Explorer by using File>Open Folder.